LivelyDismay/Learn-To-Mod/lessons/DynDOLOD 3.0 and Grass Cache.md

 ![alt text](https://github.com/LivelyDismay/Learn-To-Mod/blob/main/images/DynDOLODAndGrass3.jpg)

 Right click in the `Worldspace` area and press `Select All`.
 Ensure that only Terrain Lod is selected and then apply your Lod settings.
 I use the Lexy LOTD lodgen settings, [which can be found here](https://lexyslotd.com/guide/finishing-line/#xlodgen).
 They provide the best balance of quality and performance.
 Allow it to run and do its work.
 When complete, it will say “Lod Generation completed”.
 You can then close the program.

-Refresh Mod Organizer 2 by pressing `F5` and activate your xLodGen output.
-Deactivate `SSE-Terrain-Tamriel` and any other mods that you activated for the xLodGen process.
+Navigate to where your xLodgen output folder is and create a zip folder of it if it is not zipped.
+Press the `Add mod from file` button and navigate to where your zipped xLodGen output is.
+Press the `open` button and install it as a new mod.
+Activate the mod and then deactivate `SSE-Terrain-Tamriel` and any other mods that you activated for the xLodGen process.

 ### Grass Cache (Optional)

+**NOTE**: Grass cache **does not function** on builds using a Skyrim.exe **newer than 1.5.97** due to .Net Script framework being incompatible.

 Once you have completed xLodGen, it is now time for Grass Cache.
 Grass Cache is a relatively new technology that allows you to pre-cache grass for all worldspaces in the game.
 This allows for DynDOLOD to create grass lods to increase the distance which you can see grass and also can give a more stable experience. **Do Note this can hurt your performance if set incorrectly**.
 Before running grass cache, I recommend you use this script [here](https://www.nexusmods.com/skyrimspecialedition/mods/55152) to determine which locations to cache grass into.
 Download that script, save the zip file somewhere safe, and copy the file that ends ".pas" into your xEdit edit scripts folder as shown below:

 ![alt text](https://github.com/LivelyDismay/Learn-To-Mod/blob/main/images/DynDOLODAndGrass4.png)